Frequently Asked Questions about Total University Withdrawal

 Will a total university withdrawal impact my financial aid?

 Students taking a total university withdrawal from all of their courses at IUP may find their financial aid for that particular semester affected.
 The 1998 Reauthorization of the Higher Education Act requires educational institutions to calculate a Return of Federal Student Aid Funds (Title IV aid) for students who withdraw from all classes on or before the 60 percent attendance point in the semester.
 A pro-rated schedule is used to determine the percentage of the semester attended; that percentage determines the amount of federal funds earned.
-Please visit the Office of the Bursar’s website, to view the adjustment/refund schedule.
+Please visit the Office of Student Billing's website, to view the adjustment/refund schedule.

 Will I receive a refund?